denilsonWT/ohlq-email-qa/README.md

    - The bot will repsond in the same thread as the original message with the html file and utm_campaign aram
    - The bot will generate two files, `full_output.txt` and `error_output.txt`.
    - The **Full Report** will contain a detailed view of the HTML structure (line numbers, attributes).
-   - The **Error Report** will outline any validation issues with the HTML, with details like missing attributes or tags and broken links, along with line numbers and a breakdown of what went wrong.
+   - The **Error Report** will outline any validation issues with the HTML, with details like missing attributes or tags and broken links, along with line numbers and a breakdown of what went wrong.g